joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6909932/2025/12/22/college-football-playoff-group-of-5-teams-the-audible-podcast/

 **Agriculture Department Sheds a Fifth of Its Workers**\
-`From January to June, more than 20,000 employees out of more than 110,000 left the agency, according a report by the agency’s inspector general.`\
+`From January to June, more than 20,000 employees out of more than 110,000 left the agency, according to a report by the agency’s inspector general.`\
 https://nytimes.com/2025/12/22/us/politics/trump-agriculture-department-resignations-cuts.html

 **Fantasy football Week 16 recap, early waivers speed run: Surprises, letdowns and injuries**\
 `Jake Ciely looks ahead to Week 17 and reviews a Week 16 that had extreme highs and devastating lows. `\
 https://nytimes.com/athletic/6911203/2025/12/22/fantasy-football-week-16-recap-waivers/

-**Notre Dame, USC fail to reach agreement, will not play until at least 2028 season**\
+**Notre Dame, USC fail to reach agreement, putting historic football series on pause**\
 `Excluding the 2020 pandemic season and three seasons during World War II in the 1940s, the two schools have played every year since 1926.`\
 https://nytimes.com/athletic/6911524/2025/12/22/notre-dame-usc-football-series-ending/